Rentib/swt/README.md

 Why?
 All the terminals for wayland either use 300+ megs of ram or don't have features I want.
 Foot is fine, but it has neither ligatures nor color reloading.
-This is a work in progress and for now in no way is it better than foot, though it has a simpler code base.
+This is still a work in progress.

 This project aims to do only the things that a terminal emulator should do without things that can be done by a terminal multiplexer.